cypress-io/cypress/cypress/v1.0/documentation/1-Commands/16-exec.md

 slug: exec
 excerpt: Execute a system command

 Allows you to execute any system command.
-The system command can be anything you would normally run on the command line, such as `npm run build`, `rails -s -e test -p 3001`, etc.
+The system command can be anything you would normally run on the command line, such as `npm run build`, `rake db:seed`, etc.

+This is a complementary command to `cy.request`.
+Whereas you can use `cy.request` for talking to external endpoints, you can use `cy.exec` to execute command line scripts on your system.
+This is great for running build scripts, seeding your test database, starting or killing processes, etc.

-Does not support long-running process, such as `rails s`, a task that runs a watch, or any process that needs to be manually interrupted to stop.
+Does not support long-running commands, such as `rails server`, a task that runs a watch, or any process that needs to be manually interrupted to stop.
+It must exit within the timeout or Cypress will kill the process and fail the current test.

 The current working directory is set to the root of your project (the parent of the cypress directory).